 The PADRECCs treat veterans with other types of movement disorders in addition to PD.
 "Parkinsonism" is the generic term used to refer to slowness and mobility problems that mimic PD.
 Movement disorders are a group of neurological illnesses affecting one’s ability to produce and/or control movement.
 Other diagnoses commonly treated by the PADRECCs include essential tremor (ET), restless leg syndrome (RLS), dystonia, atypical parkinsonian disorders or "parkinson plus" syndromes (such as Lewy body disease (LBD), progressive supranuclear palsy (PSP), multiple system atrophy (MSA), and corticobasal degeneration (CBD)).

-What is a Consortium Center?
+What is a PADRECC Associated Site?

-What is the National VA PD Consortium?
+What is the National VA PD Network?

-More about the Consortium.
+More about the Network.

 Announcements